What Is MCT Oil and Is It the Next Superfood?

 Other studies also link MCTs to decreased cardiovascular disease and Alzheimer's, "but that research is very limited," says Crandall.

 But here's the interesting thing that's separating MCT oil from the pack.
 "None of the benefits of MCT oil have been shown to be true with coconut oil," says Crandall.
 Why not?
 Again, it all comes down to the kind of saturated fat found in those medium chains.
 (Related: Are Saturated Fats Actually the Secret to a Longer Life?)

-How to Cook, Drink, and Use MCT Oil
+How to use MCT Oil

 "Having 300-plus calories in oil a day, even MCT with all its benefits, won't give your metabolism a big enough rev to offset those calories," says Crandall.